XNxa/Miniprojet-learning-multiplication-tables/README.md

 # Miniprojet-learning-multiplication-tables

-I did this project during my first year at the Enseeiht, it's a quick project in Ada to put into practice imperative programming notions.
+I did this project during my first year at Enseeiht, it's a quick project in Ada to put into practice imperative programming notions.

 ## Goal